Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 <img src="figures/upper_severn_floods/uppersevern_flood_events_scatter_mindist.png" width="700">

 *Finding:*
-Clearly there is a large amount of bias within the Plynlimon catchment, next we explore a gauge that was unused in the HadUK-Grid and CEH-GEAR datasets
+Clearly there is a large amount of bias within the Plynlimon catchment, next we explore a gauge that was unused in the HadUK-Grid and CEH-GEAR datasets at Carreg-Wen, Plynlimon

 ## Carreg Wen case study (using unseen data):
-The rain gauge used (Carreg Wen) is data that was not included in either the CEH-GEAR or HadUK-Grid.
+The rain gauge at Carreg Wen was not included in either the CEH-GEAR or HadUK-Grid.
-Location of the daily Carreg Wen gauge.
-It falls within the Plynlimon catchment area.
+Location of the daily Carreg Wen gauge:
 <img src="figures/upper_severn_floods/ceh_vs_haduk_grid_vs_gauge_flood_28_Sep_2000.png" width="700">